gamerino/NBSplice-A-novel-method-for-differential-splicing-analysis-based-on-isoforms-expression-/README.md

 ## Differential splicing analysis based on isoform expression with NBSplice.
 Code for generation of simulated RNA-seq datasets, NBSplice evaluation and comparison with commonly-used R packages for differential splicing detection.

 Merino, G.A. & Fernández, E.A.
-(2018).
-Differential splicing analysis based on isoform expression with NBSplice.
+(2019).
+Differential splicing analysis based on isoforms expression with NBSplice.

-The aim of our work was to develop an R package able to predict isoform relative expression and its change to infer differential gene alternative splicing.
-Our study presented the evaluation of the developed tool, based on simulated RNA-seq dataset generated from a real experiment.
+NBSplice is an R package able to predict isoform relative expression and its change to infer differential gene alternative splicing.
+Our study presents the evaluation of the developed tool using a simulated RNA-seq database.
+This synthetic data was generated from a real RNA-seq experiment where expression profiles were modified to controll the differential splicing patterns of genes.

 The structure of this repository is as follows: